Sunglasses for Eye Health: The Definitive Buyer’s Guide

 “I recommend sunglasses for everybody, young kids to seniors,” says Elizabeth Walsh Czirr, O.D., F.AAO, an optometrist at Nashville Regional Eye Care inside America’s Best Contacts & Eyeglasses in Kingsport, Tennessee.

 But not just any old pair of sunglasses will do.
-She says there are a few key features and considerations to keep in mind as you pick them.
+She says there are a few key features and considerations to keep in mind as you pick the best sunglasses for you.
 Here’s your guide.

-Here’s why this distinction is so important for your eyes:
+Here’s why this distinction is so important for your eye health:

 Short term: A marathon day of sightseeing, or a day at the beach or on the slopes, exposes your eyes to enough UV rays to cause painful inflammation.
 It’s like having sunburn in your eye.